Rhythm & Business: Production

 The album was produced by bandmember Emilio Castillo.
 The band had decided not to chase any kind of market trend, and instead record what it wanted.
-Castillo, Stephen Kupka, and Frances Pocco Presita were the only founding members who played on Rhythm & Business.
+Castillo, Stephen Kupka, and Frances Rocco Prestia were the only founding members who played on Rhythm & Business.
 The title track is about the state of 1990s R&B and the music industry.

 Critical reception

 The Boston Globe wrote that "the implausibly soulful baritone sax of Stephen 'Doc' Kupka, Castillo's partner since 1969, is highlighted on 'Spank-A-Dang' and 'East Bay Way'."
 The Los Angeles Daily News noted that "Tower of Power has never lost the ability to turn up the heat on slippery funk grooves and soulful ballads."

-The Blade deemed the album "plain old funk and soul," writing that "at times, it's like listening in on a jam session as the horns blare and the drums pound."
+The Blade deemed the album "plain old funk and soul," writing that, "at times, it's like listening in on a jam session as the horns blare and the drums pound."
 The Sunday News called it "a funky soul assembly of churning Hammond organ, snappy chicken-scratch rhythm guitar, ear-bending wah-wah guitar, high-powered thumb-popping funk bass, soaring gospel-tinged soul singing and those nasty, legendary, extraordinary Tower of Power horns."
+Christina Cole, of the Anchorage Daily News, listed the album among the best of 1997.

 AllMusic wrote that "these guys know all there is to know about R&B and on Rhythm & Business they combine their musical passion, knowledge and abilities into that one-of-a-kind Tower of Power sound."
-Christina Cole, of the Anchorage Daily News, listed the album among the best of 1997.